Etah James: Racing career

 In February 2020, Etah James returned again to New Zealand, finishing third and fourth in the Avondale Cup and Auckland Cup respectively.
 In March, Etah James returned to Australia, this time to trainers Ciaron Maher and David Eustace.
 Cumani said, "I knew they wanted to run in the Sydney Cup — it was either send her over to me for a week and then I had to get her to Sydney during the COVID crisis, which wouldn’t have been easy, or give her to Ciaron and David who had stables in Sydney."
 Etah James won the race, her first Group 1, by a head.
 Jockey Glen Boss said, "I’ve been riding her work and I trialled her here in a very fast trial and I said, 'this is flying, this thing'.
 I was expecting to run one, two or three.
 That last 400m felt like an eternity, because we were going so slow."

 During the Spring Carnival, Etah James contested three group races, failing to place in any, including finishing 17th in the Melbourne Cup.
 Her last race was in the Sandown Cup on 14 November 2020.

 Mark Lupton announced Etah James' retirement in April 2021.
 He said, "She was going to have another crack at the Sydney Cup and she was in work on a water walker in Melbourne but a sarcoid started growing and she had to go back to Sydney for an operation.
 We decided she had been through enough and we have retired her.
 She looks a picture of health and the sarcoids have almost disappeared.
 She will go to stud in Australia this year before coming back to New Zealand.”

+Broodmare Career

+Etah James' life as a broodmare has commenced, and in 2022 she foaled a colt by Russian Camelot.
+In 2023 she also foaled a colt, by Saxon Warrior.

+Siblings

+Etah James' dam Etah produced multiple winners, including Amuse (by Savabeel), Sniper (by Alamosa) Redeemer (by He's Remarkable) and Jesse James (by Reliable Man).
+Currently (January 2024) in training is Usain (by US Navy Flag).
+Gambino (by Raise the Flag) is a full brother to Etah James but has yet to commence e racing campaign.